-The profitability of a subsidiary depends on prices at which the inter-company transactions occur.
-These days the inter-company transactions are facing increased scrutiny by the governments.
-Here, when transfer pricing is applied, it could impact shareholders wealth as this influences company’s taxable income and its after-tax, free cash flow.
+The profitability of a subsidiary depends on the prices at which inter-company transactions occur.
+These days inter-company transactions are facing increased scrutiny by the governments.
+Here, when transfer pricing is applied, it could impact shareholders’ wealth as this influences the company's taxable income and its after-tax, free cash flow.

 Arm’s Length Price: